API Endpoints Reference

 - Server returns

-401 UnauthorizedwithWWW-Authenticateheader - Client retries with credentials
+401 UnauthorizedwithWWW-Authenticateheader - Client retries with credentials, or, when the header names a

 Error Responses